-Degree to which the impact may cause irreplaceable loss of resources: Low - negative Degree to which the impact can be reversed: Very Likely Indirect impacts: Negligible (Possibly during the harvesting season and holiday season).
-Cumulative impact prior to mitigation: Medium - negative Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Medium - negative Degree to which the impact can be avoided: Highly Unlikely (Low) Degree to which the impact can be managed: Medium Degree to which the impact can be mitigated: Medium Proposed mitigation: Restrict the height of the mast to only 25m; Construct a lattice mast; and Implementation of the EMPr.
-Residual impacts: Very Low - negative Cumulative impact post mitigation: Very Low - negative Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very- High) Low - negative DECOMMISSIONING AND CLOSURE PHASE Potential impact and risk: The project as proposed does not require 'decommissioning' or 'closure', as such the potential impacts thereof is considered irrelevant.
-Nature of impact: Extent and duration of impact: Consequence of impact or risk: Probability of occurrence: Degree to which the impact may cause irreplaceable loss of resources: Degree to which the impact can be reversed: Indirect impacts: Cumulative impact prior to mitigation: Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Degree to which the impact can be avoided: Degree to which the impact can be managed: Degree to which the impact can be mitigated: Proposed mitigation: Residual impacts: Cumulative impact post mitigation: Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very- High)
+Extent and duration of impact: Local, during the operational phase Consequence of impact or risk: Localised noise disturbance on site Probability of occurrence: Probable Degree to which the impact may cause irreplaceable loss of resources: Negligible Degree to which the impact can be reversed: Definite Indirect impacts: Slight increase in localised ambient noise levels (negligible) Cumulative impact prior to mitigation: Low-negative Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Low-negative Degree to which the impact can be avoided: Medium Degree to which the impact can be managed: Degree to which the impact can be mitigated: Very-low negative Very-low negative Proposed mitigation: The following measures should be implemented amongst others: The Contractor shall endeavour to keep noise generating activities to a minimum.
+Build a Sound Wall Around the Generator.
+Building a wall around the generator is one of the quickest ways to drastically reduce its noise output.
+A lot of the noise that a generator produces comes from vibration.
+To reduce that noise, you can add vibration dampening material to the engine housing.
+Add a Muffler.
+In the same way that a quality muffler can reduce the noise output of a vehicle, adding a muffler to your generator can help reduce its noise output as well.
+Reduce Vibration in the Engine Housing.
+To reduce that noise, you can add vibration dampening material to the engine housing.
+Add Padding Beneath the Generator.
+Lay down some rubber waffle padding.
+This padding will help reduce vibration between the generator and whatever surface it is resting on, making for a quick and affordable way to reduce the generator noise.
+Employ another noise mitigation measures that will reduce the noise of the generator during the operational phase.
+Implement the Operational Environmental Management Programme (EMPr) during the operational phase of the proposed activity.
+Residual impacts: Negligible Cumulative impact post mitigation: Very-low negative Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Very-low negative DECOMMISSIONING AND CLOSURE PHASE T Potential impact and risk: The project as proposed does not require 'decommissioning' or 'closure', as such the potential impacts thereof is considered irrelevant.
+Nature of impact: Extent and duration of impact: Consequence of impact or risk: Probability of occurrence: Degree to which the impact may cause irreplaceable loss of resources: Degree to which the impact can be reversed: Indirect impacts: Cumulative impact prior to mitigation: Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Degree to which the impact can be avoided: Degree to which the impact can be managed: Degree to which the impact can be mitigated: Proposed mitigation: